hacker-fab/gitbook/fab-toolkit/patterning/lithography-stepper-v2-build-work-in-progress.md

 8. run lithographer.py with Python 3.10
    - `py -3.10 ./litho/scripts/Lithographer.py`
 9. If running without camera, set set global constant `RUN_WITHOUT_CAMERA` in `Lithographer.py` to `True`
+10. See [litho SOP](https://github.com/hacker-fab/gitbook/tree/6ffdd3593cad33dda466e3b4e3a61bcb9ca23b7a/standard-operating-procedures/patterning-sop-stepper-v2) for how to use

-@Kent and Luca Insert more complete software setup then link to Stepper SOP for final setup.
-Don't forget FLIR driver.
+@Kent Don't forget FLIR driver.

 ### Final Alignment (to do)